Concussion and mTBI first aid

 Wrapping up

-If you suspect a concussion, seek out medical treatment based on CDC guidelines.
+If a concussion is suspected, seek out medical treatment based on CDC guidelines.

 The old post-concussion protocol was to do nothing for a week or two, but the latest thinking is that doing nothing can make matters worse.
-After 24 to 28 hours, resume gentle activity with zero risk of further head injury, such a light walk, which you can follow with a gentle cognitive exercise like a game.
-Ideally, you’ll be able to slowly take on more physical activity and higher level cognitive challenges as you go, using the 5% rule.
+After 24 to 28 hours, it is now recommended to begin gentle activity which has zero risk of further head injury, such a light walk, which one can follow with a gentle cognitive exercise like a game.
+Ideally, one can steadily increase physical activity and higher level cognitive challenges, using the 5% rule.

-You’ll likely want to get a doctor of physical therapy (DPT) with concussion recovery experience on your team sooner rather than later.
+A doctor of physical therapy (DPT) with concussion recovery experience can be super helpful.
 Among other things, they can address whiplash and other neck issues, balance issues, oculomotor issues, and more.

 Brainwave is an informational resource for people whose symptoms haven’t resolved after a concussion or mTBI.
 I endeavor to present this information in a clear and concise way, spelling out what’s backed by science and what remains unknown.
 Nothing here is meant as a substitute for professional medical advice, diagnosis, or treatment.
 I am not a physician or a healthcare practitioner of any kind; I’ve simply had a lot of sports-related concussions and had to learn this stuff the hard way.
 If you found this information helpful or know someone who might benefit from it, please share and subscribe to Brainwave.